Nov. 19 2019

 Have you ever wondered what your friends do for work?
 We’re not talking about the description in their LinkedIn bio, but what they actually do in their 9-5.
-As part of our mission to bring you more girl boss content, we’re investigating job titles to get the low-down on exactly what they really entail.
-Curious to know what being an account executive even means?
-Wondering what a VP in finance does in the afternoon?
-We’re creating more transparency around different jobs, and the salaries and duties that come with them, to help you figure out what you’re interested in.
+We’re investigating job titles to get the low-down on exactly what they really entail to create more transparency around different jobs, and the salaries and duties that come with them.
 Today, read how an attorney focusing on nonprofit humanitarian work spends the work day.

 City: Los Angeles

 I am an immigration attorney for a nonprofit that provides free legal services to low-income immigrant survivors of crime.
 We try to provide holistic services, so this means not only that I help people file immigration paperwork or represent them before immigration court, but also that I’ll accompany them to the police or FBI to make a report and also try to refer them to social services like housing or trauma therapy.

 What do you do in the morning?

 I wake up at 6am and only try to hit the snooze button once.
 Then I brush my teeth and put on my gym clothes and will head to the gym for a workout from 7-8am.
 I’ll shower at the gym and drive to work.
 My commute is about 15 minutes from there.
 Once I get to work I will sort through emails while having some breakfast at my desk – usually coffee I brewed at home and some oatmeal with peanut butter and fruit.

 Just finishing going through my emails, voicemails, and filing away any paperwork or snail mail the paralegals and assistants have put in my box since yesterday.
 Usually at this point I am taking stock of my day and prepping for all my client appointments.